Oregon officials bet that lottery will boost COVID-19 shots

 “It’s never been easier to get a vaccine, so don’t miss your shot to enter,” Gov. Kate Brown said.

+She told reporters this is an effort to raise the percentage of adult Oregonians who get vaccinated to 70% in order to fully reopen the state.

+The Oregon Health Authority says 50% of Oregonians are vaccinated, with 39% having completed the series and 11% in progress.

 If Oregonians have received at least a first dose of Pfizer, Moderna, or Johnson & Johnson, they are automatically entered to win through the state’s vaccine database.
+Brown, responding to a question at a Zoom news conference, said people who are in Oregon illegally and have been vaccinated are also eligible to win the prize.

 Other states are also trying the tactic, including New York, Maryland and Ohio.